dfrechdev/departures-demo/README.md

 # Arrivals

-A demo Oracle APEX application that consumes data from the Schipol airport flight API and displays the arriving flights.
+A demo Oracle APEX application for my talk on async-await, that consumes data from the Schipol airport flight API and displays arriving flights.

 ## Prerequisites